Powered by

 How right is the change in the environmental curriculum by NCERT ?

-United Nations data shows that around 100 million children around the world are at risk of the increasing effects of climate change.
+United Nations data shows that around 100 million children around the world are at risk of the increasing effects of climate change and pollution.

 New Update